KeshavBandil-20/Hindi-OCR-Fine-Tuning-Pipeline-GOT-OCR-2.0-/README.md

 # Hindi OCR Model Training and Inference

-This repository contains code for training and inferring a Hindi Optical Character Recognition (OCR) model using the `GOT-OCR2.0` model.
-It leverages Kaggle's environment for GPU processing and works with Hindi synthetic line image-text pairs for model training.
+This repository contains code for training and inferring a Hindi Optical Character Recognition (OCR) model using the `GOT-OCR 2.0 model.
+It leverages Kaggle's environment for GPU processing and works with Hindi synthetic line image-text pairs for model training

 ## Table of Contents